-The Two Eyes Are Not Brothers
+The Two Eyes Are Not Brothers: A Ben Rivers exhibition

 The Two Eyes Are Not Brothers, the first stage of a project by British artist Ben Rivers opened in the Drama Block of Television Centre, White City on 26 June 2015.
 Through multiple film projections, Rivers explores the illusion of filmmaking by layering one uncanny landscape, that of Morocco’s wild Atlas Mountains and much-filmed desert, with another, the iconic London backdrop to BBC drama since 1960.

 Filmed in 16mm cinemascope, narratives, locations, and distinct eras of filmmaking all collide: A Distant Episode, the savage 1947 short story set in Morocco by Paul Bowles; behind-the-scenes footage of two other films shot in Morocco by artist Shezad Dawood and filmmaker Oliver Laxe; Bowles's storytelling muse Mohammed Mrabet playing himself and Laxe abandoning the set of his own film to take up another role.